Scalable Single-Cell Gene Expression Generation with Latent Diffusion Models: Experiments

 \textbf{Details} For the first experiment, we used single-cell RNA-sequencing data from the benchmark datasets used in \citep{palma2025multi}.
 Here, we are interested in evaluating the reconstructive and generative capabilities of our scLDM.
 For generations, we train our scLDM to synthesize gene expression profiles conditioned on a single attribute.
 At inference time, we query the model with specific labels to generate new synthetic cells that match the desired cellular identity.
-In the case of unconditional generation, we sample from the vector field without conditioning on the cell type label (i.e., $y = \mathrm{Null}$).
-We compare our approach to scVI \citep{lopez2018deep}, scDiffusion \citep{luo2024scdiffusion}, and the current SOTA generative model CFGen \citep{palma2025multi}.
+In the case of unconditional generation, we sample from the vector field without conditioning on the cell type label ($y = \mathrm{Null}$).
+We compare our approach to scVI \citep{lopez2018deep} for reconstruction, and for generation with scDiffusion \citep{luo2024scdiffusion} and the current SOTA generative model CFGen \citep{palma2025multi}.

-\textbf{Results and discussion} Our proposed scLDM model demonstrates substantial improvements over existing approaches across all evaluated datasets and metrics, see Table~\ref{tab:dentate-vae}. scLDM consistently achieves the lowest reconstruction error values, with particularly notable improvements on Tabula Muris ($4569.6$ vs. $5547.6$ for CFGen) and HLCA ($4102.1$ vs. $5428.7$ for CFGen) datasets.
-The Pearson correlation coefficients show dramatic improvements, with scLDM achieving $0.391$ on Tabula Muris compared to $0.221$ for scVI and $0.136$ for CFGen, nearly doubling the correlation with ground truth.
-Similarly, MSE is consistently reduced, with scLDM achieving $0.069$ on HLCA compared to $0.117$ for CFGen and $0.238$ for scVI.
-These results suggest that our fully transformer-based VAE is able to more effectively capture the complex structure of single-cell gene expression data compared to traditional VAE-based methods (scVI, CFGen).
-The consistent improvements across diverse tissue types (brain, entire organism, and lung) indicate the generalizability of our approach, namely, a parameterization of the VAE using the proposed transformer-based architectures.
+\textbf{Results and discussion} Our proposed scLDM model demonstrates substantial improvements over existing approaches across all evaluated datasets and metrics, see Table~\ref{tab:dentate-vae}. scLDM consistently achieves the lowest reconstruction error values, with particularly notable improvements on Tabula Muris ($4993.6$ vs. $5547.6$ for CFGen) and HLCA ($4898.9$ vs. $5428.7$ for CFGen) datasets.
+The Pearson correlation coefficients show dramatic improvements, with scLDM achieving $0.376$ on Tabula Muris compared to $0.221$ for scVI and $0.136$ for CFGen, nearly doubling the correlation with ground truth.
+Similarly, MSE is consistently reduced, with scLDM achieving $0.095$ on HLCA compared to $0.117$ for CFGen and $0.238$ for scVI.
+These results suggest that our fully transformer-based VAE captures the complex structure of single-cell gene expression data more effectively than traditional VAE-based methods (scVI, CFGen).
+The consistent improvements across diverse tissue types (brain, whole organism, and lung) indicate the generalizability of our approach, namely, parameterizing the VAE with the proposed transformer architectures.